BTS And GOT7 Plagiarized By Idol Group From Taiwan? A Comparison Of The Songs

 Koreaboo reports that fans of the two superstar Kpop groups have claimed that they are being plagirized by a new idol group out of Taiwan.

-The Taiwanese group in question is called A TEAM and they’re a product of a talent competition reality show called Fighting!
+The Taiwanese group in question is called A-TEAM and they’re a product of a talent competition reality show called Fighting!
 Legendary Group.

 New Taiwanese group A TEAM accused of plagiarizing BTS and GOT7 with their new song "Mr.A-TEAM".Listen to it here:https://t.co/0EEcjX3btP pic.twitter.com/wrOJNME4Jw